|

 A

-submerged 10' x 3' solid stone alter, flush with the floor, was raised
+submerged 10' x 3' solid stone altar, flush with the floor, was raised

 to podium height; the act accomplished psionically.